your sanctuary for re-membering.

 i was born and raised in the horn of africa by parents of somali descent who settled in a small country called djibouti. after high school i left for university and lived in france and the uk. in the latter, where i settled in london and worked mostly in the financial services sector. after a pressing wish to return to the continent, i moved, rather impulsively, to rwanda in 2014.

-following a 2 year stint in a corporate job in kigali i decided in 2017 to embark on a journey in the hospitality and food industry and that’s how inkoko rotisserie was born. where i’m from, hospitality is an integral element of the culture & food, particularly, is the way it often manifests itself. close to half of djibouti’s territory is on the coastline on the red sea and gulf of aden so our cuisine has african, middle-eastern, asian and european influences. my years in london truly made me fall in love with cooking and i honed the skill by organizing regular dining evenings with friends. the jump from the financial industry to the food and hospitality is perhaps best explained by my desire to work for myself combined with identifying a gap in the fast food restaurant business in the kigali market.
+following a 2 year stint in a corporate job in kigali i decided in 2017 to embark on a journey in the hospitality and food industry and that’s how inkoko rotisserie was born. where i’m from, hospitality is an integral element of the culture and food— particularly, the way it often manifests itself. close to half of djibouti’s territory is on the coastline on the red sea and gulf of aden so our cuisine has african, middle-eastern, asian and european influences. my years in london truly made me fall in love with cooking and i honed the skill by organizing regular dining evenings with friends. the jump from the financial industry to the food and hospitality is perhaps best explained by my desire to work for myself combined with identifying a gap in the fast food restaurant business in the kigali market.

-somali are in general very industrious and adventurous people so i grew up in an environment where nothing was deemed impossible provided one is determined and unafraid of hard work. for instance although retired, my parents are still business owners and so are the majority of my siblings and extended family. i learnt early on in life that owning a business is not for the faint hearted and the limits of one’s abilities are tested daily but in my experience, my parent’s resilience overcame most obstacles. like anything in life there are good and bad days but i draw my strength from the firm belief that life is a learning curve and challenges, however frightening, are not insurmountable. i’m also fortunate to have a supportive network of family and friends who help me put things in perspective.
+somali are in general very industrious and adventurous people so i grew up in an environment where nothing was deemed impossible provided one is determined and unafraid of hard work. for instance, although retired, my parents are still business owners and so are the majority of my siblings and extended family. i learnt early on in life that owning a business is not for the faint hearted and the limits of one’s abilities are tested daily but in my experience, my parent’s resilience overcame most obstacles. like anything in life there are good and bad days but i draw my strength from the firm belief that life is a learning curve and challenges, however frightening, are not insurmountable. i’m also fortunate to have a supportive network of family and friends who help me put things in perspective.

 my parents have owned businesses since my early childhood so i was raised in the belief that it’s always best to work for yourself however challenging the journey. this was instilled in me and i always dreamt of following in my parents’ footsteps.